Gnawa Music Experience

 Step inside the sacred and traditional world of the Gnawa, an Afro-Moroccan group whose music and culture are the heartbeat of Essaouira.
 Meet with Gnawa masters and experience their addictive music in hidden domains inaccessible to Essaouira outsiders.

-* Explore the sacred Gnawa traditions and sites
+* Explore the sacred Gnawa traditions and sites with a local musician guide

 What's included in this trip